 On the other hand, account garnishment involves the IRS ordering your bank to withhold a specific amount of money to settle your tax debt.
 This process allows the IRS to collect what you owe directly from your account.

-It’s crucial to address tax issues promptly to avoid such situations.
+It’s important to address tax issues promptly to avoid such situations.
 Failure to resolve tax debts can lead to serious consequences, including the IRS taking action to seize your assets or garnish your wages.

-Real Estate
+Real Estate:

 Real estate properties can be subject to IRS levies and seizures if tax debts remain unresolved.
 When it comes to real estate valuation for IRS purposes, the value is determined based on fair market value, which is the price the property would sell for on the open market.